-A lot continues to be written about suitability reports and the need to control their length, and make them more reader-friendly and engaging.
+A lot has been written over the years about suitability reports and the need to control their length.
 Both the FCA and FOS have also stressed on a number of occasions that you don’t have to include absolutely everything in your suitability reports, and they have even suggested that it can be good practice not to do so!

 The benefits of signposting